Flood Hazard Zone

 There are two primary flood hazard zones within a coastal special flood hazard area.
 Learn how coastal hazards are mapped.

-Flood Insurance Rate Map (FIRM) is an official map on which FEMA has delineated Special Flood Hazard Area (SFHAs) applicable to the community.
+A Flood Insurance Rate Map (FIRM) is an official map on which FEMA has delineated Special Flood Hazard Area (SFHAs) applicable to the community.
 As part of its Risk MAP effort, FEMA scientists and engineers work with other federal, state, regional, community, tribal, non-profit, nongovernmental and private-sector partners to determine the flood risk for properties along the populated U.S. coastline.
 If you live in a populated area along the coast, your community may have recently received, or may soon receive, an updated coastal FIRM and Flood Insurance Study report.

 Source: FEMA